-No. Only one phone number can be verified at a time.
+No. Only one direct phone line can be verified at a time.
 Once we've verified your phone, Nutshell won't ask you to verify it in the future if you change your phone number.

 I don't have a direct number.
 Can Nutshell validate my extension so I can make calls?

 Nutshell doesn't support validating extensions at this time, but you can make calls to extensions with the keypad.

 Will the caller ID work with my cell phone?

 Caller ID only works when the call is made from a landline, not from a cell phone.

 Do I need to include the country code?